Monsterverse: Godzilla vs. Kong (2021)

 In the film, Kong clashes with Godzilla as humans lure the ape into the Hollow Earth to retrieve a power source for a weapon to stop Godzilla's mysterious rampages.
-The film introduces Mechagodzilla, the Warbat, and the Hellhawk to the MonsterVerse.
+The film introduces Mechagodzilla, the Warbat, the Hellhawk, and Titanus Doug to the Monsterverse.

 The project was announced in October 2015 when Legendary announced plans for a shared cinematic universe between Godzilla and King Kong.
 The film's writers room was assembled in March 2017 and Adam Wingard was announced as the director in May 2017.
 Principal photography began in November 2018 in Hawaii and Australia and concluded in April 2019.
 After being delayed from a November 2020 release date due to the COVID-19 pandemic, the film was theatrically released internationally on March 24, 2021, and was released in the United States on March 31, 2021, where it was released simultaneously in theaters and on HBO Max.
 The film received generally positive reviews and was a box office success, breaking pandemic records and grossing $470 million.
 It was also a streaming hit, becoming the most successful launch item in HBO Max's history until it was overtaken by Mortal Kombat.

-Untitled Godzilla vs. Kong sequel (2024)
+Godzilla x Kong: The New Empire (2024)

 Godzilla and Kong reunite against an undiscovered threat hidden deep within the Earth that challenges the existence of humans and Titans alike.
+The film introduces the Skar King, Suko, and Shimo to the Monsterverse.

-In March 2022, it was announced that a sequel to Godzilla vs. Kong is scheduled to commence filming later in the year in Gold Coast, Queensland and other locations in South East Queensland.
+Following the box office and streaming success of Godzilla vs. Kong during the COVID-19 pandemic, Legendary announced a sequel in March 2022 and that filming would commence later in the year in Gold Coast, Queensland and other locations in South East Queensland.
 In May 2022, it was announced that Wingard would return to direct and that Dan Stevens had been cast as the lead.
 Wingard and Stevens had previously worked together on The Guest.
-The film is scheduled to be released on March 15, 2024 in IMAX.
+The film was theatrically released internationally on March 27, 2024, and in the United States on March 29, 2024.